oneapi-src/oneDNN/doc/primitives/logsoftmax.md

 ## General

+@note This functionality is deprecated and will be removed in future releases.

 The logsoftmax primitive performs softmax along a particular axis on data with arbitrary dimensions followed by the logarithm function.
 All other axes are treated as independent (batch).